StevenWeathers/thunderdome-planning-poker/docs/GUIDE.md

 Having an account lets you save your battles and more.

 - Name
 This will be visible to others.
 - Email (for account)
 - Password (for account)
 Use a strong password.
-Type it again to confirm
+Type it again to confirm.

 You will receive an email to confirm your new account.